Lazio: Economy

 Agriculture, crafts, animal husbandry and fishery are the main traditional sources of income.
 Agriculture is characterized by the cultivation of wine grapes, fruit, vegetables and olives.
-Lazio is the main growing region of kiwi in Italy.
+Lazio is the main growing region of kiwifruit in Italy.

 Approximately 73% of the working population are employed in the services sector, which contribute 85.8% of regional GDP; this is a considerable proportion, but is justified by the presence of Rome, which is the core of public administration, media, utility, telecommunication, transport, tourism and other sectors.
 Many national and multinational corporations, public and private, have their headquarters in Rome (ENI, Italiana Petroli, Enel, Acea, Terna, TIM, Poste italiane, Leonardo, ITA Airways, Ferrovie dello Stato Italiane, RAI).

-Lazio's limited industrial sector and highly developed service industries allowed the region to well outperform the Italian economy in 2009 in the heart of the global financial crisis, but it was strongly affected by the COVID-19 crisis of 2020–2021 due to the lock-downs.
+Lazio's limited industrial sector and highly developed service industries allowed the region to well outperform the Italian economy during the 2008 financial crisis and the Great Recession, but it was strongly affected by the COVID-19 lockdowns.

 Industrial development in Lazio is limited to the areas south of Rome.
 Communications and – above all – the setting of the border of the Cassa del Mezzogiorno some kilometers south of Rome have influenced the position of industry, favouring the areas with the best links to Rome and those near the Autostrada del Sole, especially around Frosinone.
 Additional factor was cheap energy supply from Latina Nuclear Power Plant and Garigliano Nuclear Power Plant, which are now out of the operation after Italian nuclear energy referendum.

+Lazio is served by Rome Fiumicino Airport.
+The airport is the busiest airport in the country, the eighth-busiest airport in Europe and the world's 39th-busiest airport with over 49.2 million passengers served in 2024.
+Rome Ciampino Airport is the region's second international airport and is mainly serving low-cost carriers.

 Industry

-Industry contributes a small part of GDP, share is 8.9% compared to 25.0% in Veneto and 24.0% in Emilia-Romagna.
-In Rome even less with 7%, compare of 12% from tourism.
-Virtually no any machine building or metallurgy exists in Lazio.
+Industry contributes a small part of GDP: its share is 8.9% compared to 25.0% in Veneto and 24.0% in Emilia-Romagna.
+In Rome it is even less with 7%, compared with 12% from tourism.
+Since a large part of Lazio's GDP is produced by the service sector, with high value added.